About the Journal

 - Promoting scholarship that draws on a clear methodological framework to inform higher education practice.

 ELTHE is an indexed academic journal published semi-annually by the California State University in cooperation with the Society for Experiential Education.
-No fees are charged to contributors or readers.
+No fees are charged to contributors or readers, but a free log-in is required.
 ELTHE adheres to the Principles of Transparency and Best Practices in Scholarly Publishing, as maintained by the Directory of Open Access Journals.